percona/pmm-doc/source/dashboards/dashboard.overview-numa-metrics.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.overview-numa-metrics.local-processes:
+.. _dashboard-overview-numa-metrics.local-processes:

-`Local Processes <dashboard.overview-numa-metrics.html#local-processes>`_
+`Local Processes <dashboard-overview-numa-metrics.html#local-processes>`_
 --------------------------------------------------------------------------------

 Memory allocated on a node while a process was running on it.

 |view-all-metrics| |this-dashboard|

-.. _dashboard.overview-numa-metrics.remote-processes:
+.. _dashboard-overview-numa-metrics.remote-processes:

-`Remote Processes <dashboard.overview-numa-metrics.html#remote-processes>`_
+`Remote Processes <dashboard-overview-numa-metrics.html#remote-processes>`_
 --------------------------------------------------------------------------------

 Memory allocated on a node while a process was running on some other node.

 |view-all-metrics| |this-dashboard|

-.. _dashboard.overview-numa-metrics.slab-memory:
+.. _dashboard-overview-numa-metrics.slab-memory:

-`Slab Memory <dashboard.overview-numa-metrics.html#slab-memory>`_
+`Slab Memory <dashboard-overview-numa-metrics.html#slab-memory>`_
 --------------------------------------------------------------------------------

 Slab